 Think of it this way.
 How many people like doing laundry?* We all do the laundry, without any internal conflict that we have to LIKE doing it.
 No one makes it their New Year’s Resolution to ENJOY doing laundry.
 It might be to DO it, but not to enjoy it.
 There’s no stigma built up about needing motivation to do the laundry, and there’s also no “Unwashed Laundry Epidemic.”
 Maybe if we all took the same approach we use to get our laundry done, there wouldn’t be an obesity epidemic, either.

 *OK.
 James actually likes to fold the laundry, but he’s kind of weird that way, so let’s not consider him…

 And I realize, gang, that my message here…to simply get going and exercise whether you’d like to or not…is easier said than done.
-But I hope at least I’ve given you something to think about as you look ahead to your 2015 resolutions.
+But I hope at least I’ve given you something to think about as you look ahead to your future years and the “better self” we hope to become.
 I know, I know, I say this all the time.
 But life is much, much better in a fit body.

 AND, I must admit, in clean clothes.